Four-state area: Media

 CBS), and KAFT, one of the stations of the Arkansas PBS member network.
 The majority of the households in the market are served by stations in the Tulsa, Oklahoma metropolitan area, including KOTV (CBS), KTUL (ABC), KJRH-TV (NBC), and KOKI-TV (Fox).

 Education

 There are several universities in the four states.
 Missouri State University, Ozarks Technical Community College, Drury, and Evangel are all located in Springfield, Missouri.
 Missouri Southern State University is located in Joplin.
 Pittsburg State University is located in Pittsburg.
 Coffeyville Community College is located in Coffeyville.
 Northeastern Oklahoma A&M College is located in Miami.
 The University of Tulsa and Oral Roberts University are located in Tulsa.
-The University of Arkansas is located in Fayetteville, Arkansas.
+The University of Arkansas is located in Fayetteville and John Brown University is located in Siloam Springs, Arkansas.

 Naming

 Industries use the term to describe the region as a whole – businesses often name themselves Four State ______ to attempt to describe the area they wish to serve.
 Interstates 44, 49, 540 and US Highways 60, 62, 69, 71, 166, 169, 400, and 412 serve the area.
 The historic Route 66 also runs through the region.